Originally published July 2015, updated in Feb 2025.

 If you’re a seasoned tennis player moving to Florence or a visitor looking for a match, you might want to know where to play tennis in Florence, Italy.
-I’ve recently taken up the sport again and over the past few years have tried a number of courts.
+I took up the sport again about ten years ago and have tried a number of courts.
 There are fancy private clubs but also quite accessible “circoli sportivi”, essentially public courts for which membership is not required.
 Most around here are red clay, which is great on the joints and a bit slower than the asphalt I grew up with.
 Here is a list of what I could find or have tried in person, with contact information when possible.
 If you’ve got further suggestions, please list them in the comments.

 Florence Private tennis clubs